Randomization inference for stepped-wedge designs with noncompliance with application to a palliative care pragmatic trial: Discussion

 \section{Discussion}

-Stepped-wedge designs are becoming increasingly more popular as they are more practical and less costly than their parallel-arm counterparts.
-They present interesting new statistical challenges and necessitate new statistical methodologies.
-In this work, we have tackled important challenges that have been under-looked in the stepped-wedge design literature, including noncompliance and the one-cluster-at-a-time design, which were key characteristics of the REDAPS palliative care trial.
-To the best of our knowledge, this is the first work that takes an estimand-aligned causal inference perspective to address such challenges in stepped-wedge designs.
-Our proposed methods adopt an estimand-based perspective, targeting the average treatment effect among compliers under minimal assumptions.
+Stepped-wedge designs present interesting new statistical challenges that necessitate new solutions.
+Noncompliance is one such challenge that has received surprisingly little attention in the stepped-wedge design literature, despite being a common occurrence in pragmatic trials, as exemplified by the \redaps palliative care trial.
+To the best of our knowledge, this is the first work that takes an estimand-aligned causal inference perspective to address noncompliance in stepped-wedge designs, targeting the average treatment effect among compliers under minimal assumptions.
 Unlike most existing approaches based on parametric models, our procedures remain valid regardless of model specification and preserve alignment between intention-to-treat and instrumental variable inferences.
-In particular, they avoid paradoxical outcomes such as rejecting the null hypothesis for the complier average causal effect while the intention-to-treat null is not rejected, a conflict observed in the original analysis of the REDAPS trial \citep{Courtright2024}.
-Moreover, given the connection between stepped-wedge designs and staggered adoption, our methods may be directly applicable to the staggered adoption setting in the economics literature \citep{Athey2022}.
+In particular, they avoid paradoxical outcomes such as rejecting the null hypothesis for the complier average causal effect while the intention-to-treat null is not rejected, a conflict observed in the original analysis of the \redaps trial \citep{Courtright2024}, due to a lack of appropriate methodology at the time of analysis.
+Moreover, given the connection between stepped-wedge designs and staggered adoption, our methods may be applicable to the staggered adoption setting in the economics literature \citep{Athey2022}.